umd-mith/mith610-dbocr/10_editorial.md

-EDITORIAL
+﻿EDITORIAL

 With this, the first issue of the
-Triangle, we extend greetings to the friends of M. A. (A: May you live long and prosper!
-And this is ex actly the sentiment we trust you will have for our college paper which brings this greeting to you.
+Triangle, we extend greetings to the friends of M. A. C.: May you live long and prosper!
+And this is ex- actly the sentiment we trust you will have for our college paper which brings this greeting to you.